Rainbows for the NHS | The People’s Picture | 2020

 Play your part, be well, be creative.

-‘Rainbows for the NHS’ is a giant interactive ‘mosaic of hope’, made up of thousands of pictures and stories, submitted to the People’s Picture during the COVID-19 pandemic.
-You can explore the mosaic and the many lives of the NHS, key workers, carers and people from across the country.
+‘Rainbows for the NHS’ is a giant interactive ‘mosaic of hope’, made up of thousands of pictures and stories submitted during the pandemic.

-The People’s Picture launched the project at London Piccadilly Lights on Monday 22 June 2020 and called out for people to submit their pictures and stories.
+The project launched at London Piccadilly Lights on Monday 22 June 2020 and called out for people to submit their pictures and stories.
 Landsec and Ocean Outdoor donated the iconic screen as part of their community engagement programme which has continued throughout the coronavirus pandemic.

-After collecting thousands of photos and stories, the final artwork has become a giant interactive online mosaic for the 72nd birthday of the NHS and extends nationally across the regions during July in partnership with Landsec as multiple digital and print artworks including Bluewater London, Trinity Leeds, St Davids Cardiff, Westgate Oxford, White Rose Yorkshire, One New Change Lewisham, Buchanan Galleries, Glasgow.
+After collecting thousands of photos and stories, the final artwork has become a giant interactive online mosaic for the 72nd birthday of the NHS.
+It also extended nationally across the UK during July in partnership with Landsec as multiple digital and print artworks.
+Locations included: Bluewater London, Trinity Leeds, St Davids Cardiff, Westgate Oxford, White Rose Yorkshire, One New Change Lewisham, Buchanan Galleries, Glasgow.
 Thanks to JCDecaux & Clear Channel.

 Delve into the stories of thousands of lives at the NHS, key workers and carers and those in lockdown.